Clinical Immunology

 • Fluorescein angiography is essential — BRAO may be subclinical; FA reveals arteriolar wall hyperfluorescence not seen on fundoscopy alone

-• Low-frequency hearing loss distinguishes Susac from most other causes (noise-induced, presbycusis = high-frequency)
+• Low-frequency sensorineural hearing loss (apical cochlear involvement) distinguishes Susac from most other causes (noise-induced, presbycusis = high-frequency)

 Treatment